-Answer: I can understand your reluctance to get preapproved by an unknown bank when you already have loan preapproval.
+We can understand your reluctance to get preapproved by an unknown bank when you already have loan preapproval.
 It makes no sense to you.
 But that's because you're not on the other side of the transaction.
-Many buyers whose lenders say they are preapproved are not really preapproved.
+Many buyers whose lenders say they are preapproved are not preapproved.

-You might wonder how can that happen?
 How can a bank issue a preapproval letter that is a big fat lie?
-Very easily.
-They exclude certain pieces of information in the letter itself and make those exceptions contingencies.
-Moreover, not all preapproval letters are an actual preapproval.
-There is a difference between a prequalification letter, known as a prequal, and a preapproval letter.
+Very easily; they exclude certain pieces of information in the letter itself and make those exceptions contingencies.
+Moreover, not all preapproval letters are actual preapproval letters.
+There is a difference between a pre-qualification letter, known as a prequel, and a preapproval letter.

-The Differences Between a Prequal and a Preapproval Letter
+The Differences Between a Prequel and a Preapproval Letter

-A prequal, which is typically the type of preapproval letters that a mortgage broker might issue, state the following types of documentation:
+A prequel, which is typically the type of pre-approval letters that a mortgage broker might issue, state the following types of documentation: